Understand proxy rotation mechanics, from backconnect architecture and rotation strategies to session control, timing, and avoiding common pitfalls.

 Round-robin rotation cycles through IPs in a fixed sequence.
 IP-1, IP-2, IP-3, then back to IP-1.
 This guarantees even load distribution across the pool but creates a predictable pattern that sophisticated detection systems could theoretically identify by correlating sequential IP selections within the same subnet ranges.

 Geo-targeted rotation constrains the random selection to nodes within a specific geographic region.
 You specify a country, state, or city, and the gateway only routes through nodes matching that location.
-This is essential for geo-testing, localized search results, or accessing region-restricted content while still rotating IPs within the targeted area.
+This is essential for geo-testing, localised search results, or accessing region-restricted content while still rotating IPs within the targeted area.

 ASN-targeted rotation further narrows selection to nodes under a specific ISP's autonomous system.
-This is a niche but powerful capability — for example, rotating through Comcast IPs exclusively to simulate traffic from that specific ISP's subscriber base.
+This is a niche but powerful capability, for example, rotating through Comcast IPs exclusively to simulate traffic from that specific ISP's subscriber base.

 Sticky Sessions and TTL Configuration

 Session identifiers are typically passed as part of the proxy authentication string.
-A common format looks like:
+A common format looks like

 username-session-abc123:password.
 The gateway parses the session ID ("abc123"), checks if it maps to an active node assignment, and routes accordingly.
 If no mapping exists (first request or expired session), the gateway creates a new assignment.TTL values should match your workflow's needs:

-- 5-10 minutes — Standard browsing sessions: login, navigate several pages, perform actions, log out.
+- 5-10 minutes Standard browsing sessions: login, navigate several pages, perform actions, log out.
 Matches typical human browsing session duration.

 When a sticky session's TTL expires, subsequent requests with the same session ID receive a new IP assignment.
 To force a new IP before TTL expiry, simply change the session ID string in your request.